-Fire up the barbecue and make Tofu Kabobs with Teriyaki Sauce!
-They're easy to make with fresh pineapple, red bell pepper, and onion.
-Perfect for grilling season, serve these vegan skewers over rice or your favorite grain for a complete meal.
+Fire up the barbecue and make Teriyaki Tofu Skewers!
+They're easy to prepare with fresh pineapple, red bell pepper, and onion.
+The perfect vegan option for grilling season, serve them over rice or your favorite grain for a complete meal.

 - Tamari (or substitute soy sauce if you don't need to follow a gluten-free diet)

 You can use the same method outlined in this recipe to make tofu skewers with other sauces such as barbecue sauce, peanut sauce, or buffalo sauce.

 Or for a spicy version, add some sriracha sauce to the teriyaki.